Home Page > Supplementary Information > Electric Token Block

 Automatic token exchange apparatus was devised to permit token exchanges to be performed at higher speeds and with less risk to personnel.
 This was first used in 1889 on the Great North of Scotland Railway.
 It required special apparatus to be fixed at the side of the railway and to the sides of locomotives.
 The holders containing the tokens to be exchanged were placed in the apparatus before the train arrived at the end of the section.
 This equipment is no longer used.

-Since c.1988, the Rule Book has required that token exchanges are performed only while the train is stationary.
+Since February 1987, the Rule Book has required that token exchanges are performed only while the train is stationary.

 Where the start of the single line section is some distance from the signal box, auxiliary token instruments may be provided.
 Their provision avoids delay that would be caused by the time taken to deliver or return the token to or from the signal box on foot.
 The auxiliary instruments are of the same configuration as the corresponding section instruments but stand normally out of phase.
 When the signalman is ready to send a train into the section, a token is withdrawn from the main instrument in the usual manner.
 Instead of being handed to the traincrew, however, it is placed into the auxiliary instrument inside the signal box, putting both auxiliary instruments in phase.
 A token can then be obtained from the auxiliary instrument located at the entrance to the section.
 Conversely, auxiliary instruments can allow the token from an arriving train to be surrendered without the train having reached the signal box.